 We usually talk about task analyses as step-by-step sequenced guides for teaching up big skills, especially highly sequenced targets like independent living skills.
 What we don’t always talk about is that, by definition, the task analysis chains together a sequence of small responses to equate to the big picture.
 Your studies are no different.
 But in the spirit of ABA-ing the crap out of the whole experience, let’s do this all the way.

-Your first step going into your studying task analysis is to take some baseline data (we like the CBMock) and gauge where your strengths and weaknesses are.
+Your first step going into your studying task analysis is to take some baseline data (we recommend our WTF Do I Still Need To Study – Diagnostic Mock) and gauge where your strengths and weaknesses are.
 While you should definitely review all sections of the task list for the exam, ultimately, it will help you balance out your studies and identify which sections need the most support.
-Referencing our HANDY DANDY COOPER VS. TASK LIST CHEAT SHEET will help you flag the chapters best suited to each section to really streamline your studying.
 Each chapter also has a quiz on the publisher’s website which makes for good learning practice.
 For each section you study, your sequence is fairly straightforward: read, take notes, review notes, quiz.
 We’ve already broken it down by letter, and steps per letter in the task list.
 So far so good, right?

 Now comes the fun part.